Discovery-led project re-designing subscription experience for new user behaviour patterns.

 Solution

-Improve Lyka’s suitability and convenient by aligning pricing with weekly/monthly habits to reduce cognitive load. easier decision-making.
+Improve Lyka’s suitability and convenience by aligning pricing with weekly/monthly habits to reduce cognitive load for easier decision-making.

 Before